beckylorig/Energy-Use-Prediction-ML-WiDS-2022/README.md

 2. Preprocessing the data
 3. ETL data loading to PostgreSQL
 4. Feature reduction and selection using several techniques
+   * Recursive Feature Elimination (RFE) using a combination of Lasso, Random Forest and Gradient Boost (and voting on best features).
 5. Machine Learning techniques to predict the continuous target variable in the data
-6. Unsupervised methods
+   * Unsupervised methods
       * t-SNE
       * K Means Clustering
-8. Supervised methods (using pipelines and hyperparameter tuning)
+   * Supervised methods (using pipelines and hyperparameter tuning)
       * K Neighbors Regressor
       * Random Forest Regressor
       * XGBoost Regressor
       * CatBoost Regressor

 ### The project is split into 3 jupyter notebooks:
 1. Preprocessing